-The internet of course traverses the globe and one of the difficulties in this scale is the problems of laws and the jurisdiction of law.
-After all calling the Thai Royal family names might be illegal in Thailand, but it certainly isn’t in Chicago.
-All over the world there are hugely different laws, rules and regulations which cover people in specific countries but are difficult to apply over the internet.
+The internet of course traverses the globe and one of the difficulties in this scale is the problems of laws and their jurisdiction.
+After all calling the Thai Royal family stupid names might be illegal in Thailand, but it certainly isn’t in Chicago.
+All over the world there are hugely different laws, rules and regulations which cover people in specific countries but are increasingly difficult to apply over the internet.

 One of the simplest implementations is that the law applies to your physical location and using the internet is not the issue.
 So for example if you go online in France then French laws should be applied irrespective of your nationality.
 This is generally the case and corresponds with all other laws which are normally applied by physical location.

 However this does open lots of loopholes, for instance any country with minimal internet and cyber laws could be used as a base for legal ‘criminal’ operations.
 This is a real issue as if you are the victim of cyber crime it’s highly unlikely that the criminal lives in the same country as you.
 There are other less extreme issues, for example the whole area of copyright law is to be honest a complete mess online.

 Take for instance a movie producer, they can license their film to be broadcast on a per country basis.
 However when that film is broadcast over the internet perhaps on an entertainment site where is the license applicable?
 Is it in the country of the web site or perhaps the location in which the movie is being watched – there is no definitive answer.
 The reality is that it could be streamed perfectly legally to a US viewer, but at the same time the viewer in Europe could be watching the exact same stream and it would be unlicensed.

 Of course, this copyright infringement is pretty vague and in reality for years people have been using free online proxies to bypass these restrictions.
 In a similar way that school children have been using proxies to access blocked websites online, ordinary people have used them for unblocking websites like BBC iPlayer or Hulu from across the world.